Neo: The World Ends with You

-Neo: The World Ends with You is an action role-playing game co-developed by Square Enix and h.a.n.d. and published by Square Enix.
-This game is a sequel to the 2007 video game The World Ends with You.
-It was released for the Nintendo Switch and PlayStation 4 in July 2021, and for Windows in September 2021.
-The story features a new cast of characters playing the Reapers' Game in Shibuya and, unlike the original game, now features three-dimensional graphics.
+Neo: The World Ends with You (stylized as NEO: The World Ends with You) is an action role-playing game co-developed by Square Enix and h.a.n.d. and published by Square Enix.
+It is a sequel to the 2007 video game The World Ends with You.
+It was released for the Nintendo Switch and PlayStation 4 in July 2021 and for Windows in September.
+The story features a new cast of characters playing the Reapers' Game in Shibuya and, unlike the original game, features three-dimensional graphics.

-Concepts for a sequel to The World Ends with You had been attempted in the years following the original 2007 release, however none came to fruition for one reason or another.
+Concepts for a sequel to The World Ends with You were conceived in the years following its original 2007 release, but did not come to fruition.
 Returning staff for the game include Tatsuya Kando as series director, Tetsuya Nomura as creative producer and character designer, Gen Kobayashi as character designer, and Hiroyuki Itou, who was game designer in the original but now serves as director.
-Takeharu Ishimoto, the composer for the original game, though no longer a full time employee of Square Enix, confirmed that he had composed the music for the sequel.
+Takeharu Ishimoto, the composer for the original game, though no longer a full time employee of Square Enix, returned to compose music.

+Neo: The World Ends with You received positive reviews from critics, but failed to meet sales expectations of the publisher.

 Gameplay

-Unlike the first title in the series, Neo is a fully 3D title.
+Unlike the original, Neo is a fully 3D title.
 Players can control multiple characters at once during combat and attack opponents with "psych" abilities granted by items called "pins".
-Each character can equip one pin of the over 300 available, and different pin groupings can create combination attacks.
-Each pin is assigned to a single button and requires a different input.
-Wearable "threads" also give a boost to the player characters' abilities.
-Common game enemies are called "Noise", which are negative emotions that have come to life.
-The scanning ability the player uses to search for these enemies allows the player to read characters' thoughts.
+Each character can equip one of over 300 pins, and different groups of pins can be used to create combination attacks.
+Each pin is assigned to a single button and requires a different input to use.
+Wearable "threads" also boost the player characters' abilities.
+Common enemies are "Noise", negative emotions come to life.
+The scanning ability the player uses to search for these enemies also allows them to read characters' thoughts.

-Leveling up grants the player characters bonus HP; other stats can be upgraded by ordering meals at restaurants in-game, though the player characters can only eat when they are hungry, depicted by a battery meter that depletes after each fight.
-As the player interacts with more people throughout the story, their "Social Network" expands, allowing them to spend acquired Friendship Points on upgrades such as exclusive shop and food items, expanded pin capacity, and assigning multiple pins to the same button in combat.
+Leveling up increases the player characters' maximum health; other stats can be upgraded by ordering meals at restaurants in-game, though player characters can only eat when they are hungry, depicted by a meter that depletes after each fight.
+As the player interacts with people throughout the story, their "Social Network" expands, allowing them to spend acquired Friendship Points on upgrades such as exclusive shop and food items, expanded pin capacity, and assigning multiple pins to the same button in combat.

 Outside of combat, characters can use their abilities to assist people and explore the city - for example, Fret's "Remind" ability will remind all NPCs in an area about a particular topic, and Shoka's "Telewarp" lets the group teleport to previously inaccessible areas.
 More of these abilities are acquired by progressing through the story.
-Previous days can be revisited at any time in order to access previously incomplete side missions.
+Previous days can be revisited at any time to access previously incomplete side missions.